typester/android-sands-keyboard/README.md

 Features (or limitations) are:

-- No software keyboard (Support pysical keyboard only)
+- No software keyboard (Support physical keyboard only)
 - SandS (Space and Shift) feature
   - Space key acts as Shift when you press space with other keys.
     - e.g. `Space-a` act as `Shift-a`